stb-tester/stb-tester/README.rst

-Test scripts indicate **failure** (the system under test didn't behave as expected) by raising an instance of `stbt.UITestFailure` (or a subclass thereof).
+Test scripts indicate **failure** (the system under test didn't behave as expected) by raising an instance of `stbt.UITestFailure` (or a subclass thereof) or `AssertionError` (which is raised by Python's `assert` statement).
 Any other exception is considered a test **error** (a logic error in the test script, an error in the system under test's environment, or an error in the test framework itself).

 HARDWARE REQUIREMENTS